chainstacklabs/arweave-ds-app-react/README.md

 You can run the web app pointing to the contract deployed in testnet/mainnet following the instructions above, you just need to adapt the environment variables in the `.env.local` file.

-Youc an also deploy the web application Vercel or Netlify.
+You can also deploy the web application Vercel or Netlify.